alfi-j/ultra-debugger/README.md

 - More flexible CLI options
 - Enhanced sandboxing with more built-in functions
 - Better multi-file debugging support
+- MCP server mode for integration with AI tools

 ## Future Improvements